Movie theater: 3D

 3D film is a system of presenting film images so that they appear to the viewer to be three-dimensional.
 Visitors usually borrow or keep special glasses to wear while watching the movie.
 Depending on the system used, these are typically polarized glasses.
-Three-dimensional movies use two images channeled, respectively, to the left and right eyes to simulate depth by using 3D glasses with red and blue lenses (anaglyph), polarized (linear and circular), and other techniques.
+Three-dimensional movies use two images channeled, respectively, to the left and right eyes to simulate depth by using 3D glasses with red and cyan lenses (anaglyph), polarized (linear and circular), and other techniques.
 3D glasses deliver the proper image to the proper eye and make the image appear to "pop-out" at the viewer and even follow the viewer when he/she moves so viewers relatively see the same image.